-A major in Spanish prepares you to learn about and work with the Latino community.
+A major in Spanish prepares you to learn about and work with the Spanish-speaking community.
 It trains you to exercise cultural intelligence and demonstrate hospitality toward diverse populations.
 It allows you to improve in the four linguistic abilities, taking courses designed to reflect the American Council on the Teaching of Foreign Languages' proficiency guidelines.
-And it empowers you to excel as a Christ-centered influencer in our world.

 Here, we take a holistic approach to vocational preparation because the perspective and values you bring to your work matter.
 A required in-depth, off-campus semester study experience in Spain gives you the opportunity to experience first-hand life in a Spanish-speaking country.
 In addition, our expert faculty bi-annually teach advanced courses during January in Quito, Ecuador.